Suu Kyi pledges due process in violence-racked Rakhine

 During Friday’s press conference, Suu Kyi also thanked Japan for its aid and encouraged the strengthening of the bilateral ties.

-Prime Minister Shinzo Abe has pledged to offer aid and investments totalling almost $8 billion over five years to help development and democratization in Myanmar.
-AFP
+Prime Minister Shinzo Abe has pledged to offer aid and investments totaling almost $8 billion over five years to help development and democratization in Myanmar.